monawade0507/CSCI_442-Project_1/README.txt

 List of files in submission with summary:
   - simulator.cpp :
   - simulator.h :
+Main functionality exist here which includes reading file and creating the event queue
+  - thread.cpp :
+  - thread.h :
+All of the individual thread information is held here
+  - process.cpp :
+  - process.h :
+All of the individual process information is held here.
+This includes the vector of threads that belongs to that process.

 Features:

-Approximate number of hours spend on project:
+Approximate number of hours spend on project: 10